hindu-comm/weblogs/manasataramgini/2006/07/2006-07-27_emperor-julian.md

 to the temple-Agamic, tantro-yogic and vedic sacrificial religion of India.

-- He identified himself with the both old sacrificial religion to the old deities and the “mystery” rituals of Neo-Platonic provenance.
+\*He identified himself with the both old sacrificial religion to the old deities and the “mystery” rituals of Neo-Platonic provenance.
 Here he was remarkably parallel to the highest brahmin savants of the medieval period who was simultaneously comfortable with the shrauta and tantric rituals.

-- He launched doctrinal attacks on the foundations of Isaism, rather than merely terrorizing them with his state apparatus and was pretty mild on them for all the vandalism of heathen temples and altars they had engaged in.
+\*He launched doctrinal attacks on the foundations of Isaism, rather thanmerelyterrorizing them with his state apparatus and was pretty mild on them for all the vandalism of heathen temples and altars they had engaged in.